MulithaBM/NYT-Letter-Boxed/README.md

 # NYT Letter Boxed word sequence generator

-This program generates a word sequence for NYT - Letter Boxed game.
+This program generates word sequence(s) for NYT - Letter Boxed game.

 To run this program download both files into the same location and run the python file.